anug7/udacity_cppnd/tetris_game/README.md

    * Uses proper access specifier for classes to handle encapsulation.
    * Classes - `Tetro, Board, Game and Controller`
    * Uses Initializer list for specific members.
-   * Encapsulates behavious with class methods.
+   * Encapsulates behaviour with class methods.
    * Polymorphism - `IsCollision` function in Game class for different requirements
 3. Memory management:
    * Usage of Smart pointers in `Game` class